Frequently Asked Questions

 • At this time, KIPP’s growth is focused on opening new elementary and high schools in communities we’re currently located to complete a Kindergarten through 12th grade continuum for KIPP students.

-• A high-quality curriculum is one of the most influential factors on student achievement (Marzano, 2003), and plays a critical role in unlocking the potential of both students and teachers.
+• A high-quality curriculum plays a critical role in unlocking the potential of both students and teachers.

 At a national level, The KIPP Foundation recommends the following college-prep curricula.
 Each KIPP school and region creates a unique learning environment to meet the needs of its students, so check with your local KIPP school for more specifics:

-Literacy is taught through the KIPP Wheatley curriculum in grades K-8.
-KIPP Wheatley curriculum provides opportunities for close reading, writing, and speaking based on high-quality, diverse, and culturally relevant texts to students within a comprehensive, college-ready curriculum.
+We follow evidence-based practices for effective literacy instruction in grades K-8.
+KIPP’s curriculum provides opportunities for close reading, writing, and speaking based on high-quality, diverse, and culturally relevant texts to students within a comprehensive, college-ready curriculum.

 We also have national partnerships with colleges and universities to support our alumni all the way through college graduation.